jitsi/jitsi-videobridge/doc/rest.md

 Configuration
 ==============

-The following configuration properties can be added to the jitsi-videobridge configuration file to control the behaviour of the HTTP interfaces
+The following configuration properties can be added to the jitsi-videobridge configuration file (`sip-communicator.properties`) to control the behaviour of the HTTP interfaces

 For the _private_ interface: